Azure/azure-powershell/documentation/development-docs/examples/set-cmdlet-example.md

             if (this.ShouldProcess(this.Name, string.Format("Updating ChildResource '{0}' in resource group '{1}' under parent TopLevelResource '{2}'.", this.Name, this.ResourceGroupName, this.TopLevelResourceName)))
             {
-                var result = new PSChildResource(this.MySDKClient.ChildResource.Update(this.ResourceGroupName, this.TopLevelResourceName, this.Name, childResource));
+                var result = new PSChildResource(this.MySDKClient.ChildResource.CreateOrUpdate(this.ResourceGroupName, this.TopLevelResourceName, this.Name, childResource));
                 WriteObject(result);
             }
         }